 Credits, 2 sem. hrs.
 This is the first of a multi-semester course.
 The initial semester emphasizes the study of the biopsychosocial model of health care and the study of the American health care system emphasizing the role of the PA on the health care team.
 This course will also explore preventive medicine, community health and patient education.
-Students will be required to develop and implement an individual health prescription or community service/education project.
-Teaching methods include lecture, discussion, and learning team exercises.
+Students will be required to complete an individual service learning project.
+Teaching methods include lecture, discussion, and learning team exercises..